mean-world/ray_test/README.md

 ### Dashboard Interface
 - **Functionality:** The dashboard is divided into two sections, displaying different content based on the user's status:
 - **New User:** The left section displays the "Create Distributed Training Environment" feature.
+This feature allows creating a Ray distributed environment in Kubernetes cluster specifically for the new user.
-  - **Existing User:** The right section displays the "Submit Training" feature.
-Additionally, it opens the integrated Ray Dashboard and MLflow Dashboard for viewing training environments and model records.
+- **Existing User:** The right section displays the "Submit Training" feature and opens the Ray Dashboard (personal use) and MLflow Dashboard (shared).
+Users can choose to use default provided models or upload their own model data for training submission.
+The submitted training will be sent to Ray, and upon completion, the model and hyperparameters will be sent to MLflow for storage.
 - **Images:**
   - Image B shows the "Create Distributed Training Environment" feature on the left side of the dashboard interface.
   - Image C shows the "Submit Training" feature on the right side of the dashboard interface.